John Rackham: Capture, trial and death

-In September 1720, Bahamian Governor Woodes Rogers issued a proclamation declaring Rackham and his crew pirates—although it was not published until October 1720.
-After publication of the warrant, pirate hunter Jonathan Barnet and former pirate Jean Bonadvis started in pursuit of Rackham, who was cruising near Jamaica capturing numerous small fishing vessels and terrorizing fishermen along the northern Jamaican coastline.
+In September 1720, Bahamian Governor Woodes Rogers issued a proclamation declaring Rackham and his crew pirates—although it was not published in the American Colonies until October 1720.
+After publication of the warrant, Rackham continued his spree, capturing numerous small fishing vessels and terrorizing fishermen along the northern Jamaican coastline.
+In mid October, former privateer Jonathan Barnet and a captain named Bonadvis left Jamaica in two trading sloops.

 Rackham and his crew had been sailing west, towards Negril.
-On or around October 31, 1720 Rackham's sloop was laid at anchor and fired a gun which caught the attention of Jean Bonadvis' sloop.
+On October 22, 1720, Rackham's sloop was laid at anchor and fired a gun which caught the attention of Bonadvis' sloop.
 Bonadvis reported this to Barnet who sailed to investigate the sloop.
 At 10 PM Barnet called out to the sloop and inquired who they were.
 The reply was "John Rackham from Cuba" and Barnet immediately ordered him to strike his colors.
-Someone (Barnet testified that because of it being so dark he could not identify who) replied that they would not surrender and fired a swivel gun at Barnet's sloop.
+Someone (Barnet testified that because of it being so dark he could not identify who) replied, "We shall strike no strike" and fired a swivel gun at Barnet's sloop.
 Barnet ordered a broadside which destroyed the boom on Rackham's ship and his crew called for quarter.

 Barnet had the men put ashore at Davis's Cove near Lucea, Jamaica, where Major Richard James, a militia officer, placed them under arrest.
 Rackham and his crew were brought to Spanish Town, Jamaica, in November 1720, where they were tried and convicted of piracy and sentenced to be hanged.